 Monitored indicators are also measured in order to understand underlying causes for trends we see in core indicators, and to directly evaluate the impact of specific programs and interventions.

-Based on the data, action teams set goals (short- and long-term) for the changes we hope to see as a result of the work; and then devise strategies for reaching those goals.
-The outputs of action team work are the set of activities completed in implementation of strategies.
+Based on the data, Collaborative Action Networks (CANs) set goals (short- and long-term) for the changes we hope to see as a result of the work; and then devise strategies for reaching those goals.
+The outputs of CAN work are the set of activities completed in implementation of strategies.

 Finally, we circle back to partnership level outcomes and examine the data again.
 Did we see improvement in core or monitored indicators?